epilif3sotnas/epilif3sotnas/README.md

 Electronics and Embedded Systems Engineer @ [CEiiA](https://www.ceiia.com) | Electrical and Computer Engineering Master's Student @ [UTAD](https://www.utad.pt)

-I start to be curious about technology at high school, then after a research I decide to apply for degrees on this field and after all I end up studying Electrical and Computer Engineering.
-There I discover fields of Software Development, Computer Networks and Web Development, that I enjoy learn.
-Besides of this fields outside of University I also discover Financial Technology (FinTech) and blockchain technologies.
-And now I'm learning more and more FinTech and Blockchain tech.
+I start to be curious about technology at high school, then after a research I decide to apply for degrees in this field and end up studying Electrical and Computer Engineering.
+There, I was fascinated about Software Development, Computer Networks and Web Development.
+Besides of this interests, outside of University I also discover and learn about Financial Technology (FinTech) and blockchain technologies.

+Currently, I am interested in combining IoT and blockchain as well as FinTech.

+Despite of describing only fields that are related with professional career, there are some things that I like to do outside that, like reading and exercising (callisthenics).

 About my personality I'm described as a constant learner, friendly, focus, resilient, good teammate and willing to work in ideas that improve our life as human beings.